Christine Tucker, PhD

 2017 - present RTP Evaluators, local chapter of the American Evaluation Association

 A Systematic Review of Patient-, Provider-, and Health System-Level Predictors of Postpartum Health Care Use by People of Color and Low-Income and/or Uninsured Populations in the United States.
 Kathryn Wouk, Isabel Morgan*, Jasmine Johnson, Christine Tucker, Rebecca Carlson, Diane C Berry, Alison M Stuebe.
-(1970).
-Journal of Women's Health.
+(2020).
+Journal of Women's Health, Nov 10.

 Spanish-Speaking Parents’ Experiences Accessing Academic Medical Center Care: Barriers, Facilitators and Technology Use.
-Kori B. Flower, Samuel Wurzelmann, Christine Tucker, Claudia Rojas, Maria E. Díaz-González de Ferris, Francisco Sylvester (1970).
-Academic Pediatrics.
+Kori B. Flower, Samuel Wurzelmann, Christine Tucker, Claudia Rojas, Maria E. Díaz-González de Ferris, Francisco Sylvester (2020).
+Academic Pediatrics, Oct 20.

 Preterm birth and receipt of postpartum contraception among women with Medicaid in North Carolina.
 Christine Tucker, Kate Berrien, Kate Menard, Amy Herring, Diane Rowley, and Carolyn Tucker Halpern.
 (2020).
 Maternal and Child Health Journal, 24(5), 640-650.

 Leveraging an Academic-Practice Partnership to Improve Maternal and Child Health Outcomes in North Carolina.
 Isabel Morgan*, Christine Tucker, Diana Urlaub, Tara Owens Shuler, Dorothy Cilenti.
 (2020).
 North Carolina Medical Journal, 81(1), 5-13.